Are Women At A Higher Risk Of Dry Socket?

 As your Louisville dentist, our team at Louisville Dental Associates wants all of our patients to better understand their oral health.
 Knowing how to protect your long-term oral health means bettering understanding the potential risks you may face.

-The Link Between Dry Socket and Estrogen
+The Link Between Dry Socket and Oral Contraceptives

-A 2015 study found that women who were on an oral contraceptive were 1.8 times more likely to develop dry socket following a tooth extraction when compared to women not taking hormonal birth control.
-This high rate of risk encouraged researchers to further examine what other factors may help to explain this discrepancy.
+A 2015 study found that most people who were on an oral contraceptive were 1.8 times more likely to develop dry socket following a tooth extraction when compared to women not taking hormonal birth control.
+Patients should consult their dentist to understand when they can expect to be fully healed.

 Researchers found 29 articles, covering 40 total studies, that examined the potential effect of hormonal contraceptives with estrogen on the risk of developing dry socket.
 In their examination of the data, researchers compared the rate of dry socket among women who used hormonal contraceptives with the rates in women who were not on a hormone birth control.
+Systematic reviews have found that molar extraction and wisdom tooth extractions, particularly third molars, are more likely to result in dry socket compared to other dental extractions.

 Women who used birth control developed dry socket 13.9 percent of the time, while women who were not taking birth control only developed the condition 7.5 percent of the time.
 However, researchers did determine that women developed dry socket more often than men overall.